 - i.
 Estimate of expected future cash flows and discount rates for calculating present value of such cash flows used to compute value-in-use of cash-generating units. - ii.
 Estimate of fair value of derivatives for which an active market is not available, is computed using various generally accepted valuation techniques.
 Such techniques require inputs from observable markets and judgements on market risk and credit risk. - iii.
 Estimates of cost to complete the projects for the purpose of valuation of the properties held for development and sale and investment properties under construction. - iv.
 Estimate to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies. - v.
 Estimate to measure expected credit losses for financial assets. - vi.
 Estimate required by actuaries in respect of discount rates, future salary increments, mortality rates and inflation rate used for computation of defined benefit liability. - vii.
-Judgement in calculating the appropriate discount rate and lease term. - viiii.
+Judgement in calculating the appropriate discount rate and lease term. - viii.
 Judgement is required in determine whether or not a contract contains a lease. - ix.
 Judgement is required on recognition of an identifiable intangible asset separate from goodwill in case of business combination at its estimated fair value.
-This is based on information available and management's expectations on the date of acquisition. - x.
-Judgement is required in determining the worldwide provision for income taxes.
+This is based on information available and management's expectations on the date of acquisition.